unforgiveable/Visualizing_the_Databike/README.md

 My Bachelor Thesis project; Open-source mountain bike visualization

 The goal of the project was to visualize a recorded bike ride using the Unity engine.
 My thesis describes the architecture and inner workings of the project in detail.
-See the Documentation for additional materials.
+See the Documentation folder for additional materials.

+Project uses Unity version 2019.4.20f1 LTS

 ### Abstract from the thesis: